 "What perhaps makes (smiling depression) so scary is that these people are likely not seeking help because they feel even more insecure or self critical that they are depressed when they 'should feel happy' or 'seem to have everything going for them,' so they silence their owner inner turmoil causing greater degrees of guilt and shame which contributes to worsening depression," says Carrie Krawiec, a marriage and family therapist at Birmingham Maple Clinic in Troy, Michigan.
 Krawiec added that even though people with smiling depression tend to have a strong network of supporters, those supporters may not even know that their loved one needs help because he or she is functioning so well.

-The fact that people with smiling depression look put-together on the outside is the very reason that sufferers avoid getting help.
+The fact that people with smiling depression look put-together on the outside is the very reason sufferers avoid getting help.
 They may feel like their depression isn't "bad enough" to warrant reaching out because they can still hold down a job and make dinner for the kids and sit on the board of their kid's swim team.
 But left untreated, smiling depression can lead sufferers to self-medicate (with alcohol or drugs) or even try more radical means to escape their situation.
 More than half of the women who confessed to having smiling depression in the Women's Health survey admitted that they have considered suicide.

 Help is close at hand

 For those who suffer from smiling depression, the good news is that help is closer than you think.
 Your first step is to acknowledge that this is what is going on in your life.
 Next, talk to someone you trust — whether that's a family member or a co-worker or a mental health professional — to let them know what's going on.
 If they discount your feelings, find someone else.
 Self-care changes (eating a better diet and getting daily exercise) can help, too.
-And so can therapy.
+So can therapy.

 Similarly, if a friend or family member who seems to have it all turns to you for comfort, don't blow them off by telling them to be grateful for what they have.
 "Others can help by listening to the pain in their words instead of the smile on their face as they throw out jokes about how their life sucks'" said Truong.
 "Let the person know that they're there to listen and support them."